Trevor Larnach Player Props: Twins vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff ranks 19th in MLB with a collective 8.5 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings compiled by the Royals pitching staff ranks 19th in MLB.

-- The Royals have the 28th-ranked team ERA among all league pitching staffs (5.26).
+- The Royals' 5.35 team ERA ranks 28th across all MLB pitching staffs.

-- Royals pitchers combine to rank 24th in baseball in home runs surrendered (34 total, 1.4 per game).
+- Royals pitchers combine to surrender 36 total home runs at a rate of 1.4 per game (fifth-most in the league).

-- The Royals are sending Greinke (0-3) out for his sixth start of the season.
-He is 0-3 with a 4.61 ERA and 19 strikeouts through 27 1/3 innings pitched.
+- The Royals are sending Lyles (0-4) to the mound for his sixth start of the season.
+He is 0-4 with a 4.60 ERA and 23 strikeouts through 31 1/3 innings pitched.

-- The righty's most recent time out came on Sunday against the Los Angeles Angels, when he threw five innings, surrendering four earned runs while giving up seven hits.
+- The right-hander last appeared on Sunday against the Los Angeles Angels, when he went six innings, allowing four earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.